lighthouse-p2p/lighthouse/README.md

 ---

 This was a hackathon project.
-I have no intention to continue working on it
+We have no intention to continue working on it

 ---